 Do You Need Professional Training?

 It's important to realize, that I had no training whatsoever in hanging wallpaper.
 I just tried it.
 Believe it or not, I lucked out.
 There were few problems.
 Little did I realize at the time, failure could have struck at any moment.
 Paperhanging is both a science and a craft.
 Left to amateurs, problems can and will arise.

 Wall preparation is very important.
 Don't skip this step.

 When was the last time you really read the label on a paint can?
 Come on, be honest.
 Virtually, every set of instructions includes a phrase similar to "...apply to a clean, dry, surface."

 Read a little further and you will probably see something to the effect regarding the proper use of primers.
 Wallpaper is no different.
 The key to a successful wallpapering job lies in its foundation, the wall surface.

+Smooth wallpapers will telegraph every pimple, crack, depression, or defect the next day.
+Bumps you never realized will be highlighted as soon as the paper dries and stretches itself over every piece of sand or grit.
 Wallpaper can be very unforgiving.
-Smooth papers will telegraph every pimple, crack, depression, or defect the next day.
-Bumps you never realized will be highlighted as soon as the paper dries and stretches itself over every piece of sand or grit.

 Grease will produce the same results.
 The moisture in the adhesive can dissolve colors found in stains and make them bleed right into the paper.

 All of these possible failures and problems are lying there waiting for the unsuspecting rookie.
 Make a mistake and $300 - 400 worth of paper can be trashed in a day!